Central Illinois' On-Line Broadcast Museum

 Shows from 1959-67

-(right): The opening page of local listings from TV Guide® when the listings for Channel 24, WICD were added to the lineup.
-Even though Channel 24 had been broadcasting since 1953, the previous owners (Northwest Publishing) chose not to have the station included.
+(right): The opening page of local listings from TV Guide® when the Channel 24 WICD listings were added to the lineup.
+Even though Channel 24 had been broadcasting since 1953, the previous owners (Northwest Publishing) chose not to include the station.

 (TV Guide® courtesy of J.R.
 Evans)